Sermons

 9 September 2018

 Once again Melbourne is gripped in racial tensions after a violent brawl in Collingwood in the early hours of last week.
-The racial profiling identified the main perpetrators as African and Islanders.
-It comes on the back of another wild brawl a few weeks earlier in Taylors Hill with similar racial profiling.
-The Letters to… Read more
+The racial profiling identified the main perpetrators as African… Read more

 7th Sunday after Pentecost– Healing despite suffering (year B)